 Resource Recovery Centres

-The Euchareena Road Resource Recovery Centre (Licence No.20104) is located 5 km North East from Molong and, once completed, will receive either baled and wrapped residual waste and inert construction & demolition waste which is landfilled.
-It will also receive food and garden organics from the domestic kerbside collection which will be then processed through a tunnel composting facility collocated on the site and managed by Councils contractor J R Richards & Sons.
+Euchareena Road Resource Recovery Centre (Licence No.20104) is located 5 km North East from Molong and is licenced to receive baled and wrapped residual waste and inert construction & demolition waste which is landfilled.
+It will also receive food and garden organics from the domestic kerbside collection which will be then processed through a tunnel composting facility collocated on the site and managed by Council's contractor J R Richards & Sons.
+The composting facility has a separate Environmental Protection Licence (Licence No. 20140) where JR Richards is the Licencee.
+To view this licence, click here .

 Both Resource Recovery Centre sites are required to be monitored in accordance with their licence conditions and reported to the EPA in an Annual Return.

-Download the most recent Ophir Road RRC pollution monitoring results ORRRC Pollution Monitoring Results to September 2012.
+Download the most recent Ophir Road Resource Recovery Centre environmental monitoring results ORRRC - environmental monitoring - April 2018

 Download a map of EPA monitoring locations for Ophir Road RRC here.
 ORRRC Monitoring Points Map

-The Euchareena Road Resource Recovery Centre pollution monitoring results ERRRC Air Quality Monitoring 5 November 2012 - 6 December 2012
+The Euchareena Road Resource Recovery Centre air quality monitoring results ERRRC - Air quality monitoring - 15 May - 14 June 2018

-The Euchareena Road Resource Recovery Centre groundwater monitoring results ERRRC Groundwater Monitoring 3 Feb 2013
+The Euchareena Road Resource Recovery Centre environmental monitoring results ERRRC - Environmental monitoring - 13 June 2018

 Download a map of EPA monitoring locations for Euchareena Road Resource Recovery Centre here.
 ERRRC Monitoring Points Map